Mental status examination: Appearance

 Clinicians assess the physical aspects such as the appearance of a patient, including apparent age, height, weight, and manner of dress and grooming.
 Colorful or bizarre clothing might suggest mania, while unkempt, dirty clothes might suggest schizophrenia or depression.
 If the patient appears much older than his or her chronological age this can suggest chronic poor self-care or ill-health.
 Clothing and accessories of a particular subculture, body modifications, or clothing not typical of the patient's gender, might give clues to personality.
 Observations of physical appearance might include the physical features of alcoholism or drug abuse, such as signs of malnutrition, nicotine stains, dental erosion, a rash around the mouth from inhalant abuse, or needle track marks from intravenous drug abuse.
 Observations can also include any odor which might suggest poor personal hygiene due to extreme self-neglect, or alcohol intoxication.
 Weight loss could also signify a depressive disorder, physical illness, anorexia nervosa or chronic anxiety.

 Attitude

 Attitude, also known as rapport or cooperation, refers to the patient's approach to the interview process and the quality of information obtained during the assessment.
+Observations of attitude include whether the patient is cooperative, hostile, open or secretive.